shrey-x/ai-llm-red-team-handbook/docs/Chapter_12_Retrieval_Augmented_Generation_RAG_Pipelines.md

 _RAG systems represent one of the most powerful - and vulnerable - implementations of LLM technology in enterprise environments.
 By understanding their architecture, attack surfaces, and testing methodologies, red teamers can help organizations build secure, production-ready AI assistants.
 The next chapter will explore data provenance and supply chain security - critical for understanding where your AI system's data comes from and how it can be compromised._

-## X.Y Ethical and Legal Considerations
+## 12.13 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.